tap-ir/tap-ir.github.io/README.md

 ### Using the API

-You can use the the node function to get a node of the tree.
+You can use the the node function to get a node of the tree :

 ```python
 from tapyr import Tapir